Arkheias/Cabbage-Corp/README_Changelog.txt

 -----Ships-----
 Added "auton" to the type value for all autons.
 Removed "auton" from the class value for all autons.
+Removed howitzers from the types of weapons that lampyridae-class ships offer a swivel mount for.

 -----Items-----
 Added a new icon for the series of shield emitter arrays.